 - 1. Decisions or instructions of individual Council members, officers, or committees are not binding on the Director except in rare instances in which Council has specifically delegated this authority. - 2.
-If Council members or committees request information or assistance without Council authorization, the Director may refuse such requests that require, in his/her opinion, an inappropriate amount of staff time or funds or are disruptive.
+If Council members or committees request information or assistance without Council authorization, the Director may refuse such requests that require, in his/her opinion, an inappropriate amount of staff time or funds or are disruptive to the daily operations.